Montana Plumbing License: How to Become a Plumber in Montana

 Learning the plumbing trade is not easy or quick.
 You can’t speed up the process, but the skills you learn are essential and last a lifetime.
 Almost every state in the country requires plumbers to be licensed because it’s complicated work that affects everyone’s health and safety.

-According to the U.S. Bureau of Labor and Statistics, there are 469,900 plumbers nationwide and Montana employs 1,650 of them.
-The national number is projected to grow 5% from 2020 to 2030, adding 23,400 of these skilled workers to the ranks.
-In Montana, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is more than triple that at 17% for Plumbers, Pipefitters, and Steamfitters and five times higher than the national growth projection at 25% for Helpers of Pipelayers, Plumbers, Pipefitters, and Steamfitters.
+According to the U.S. Bureau of Labor and Statistics, there are 469,000 plumbers nationwide and Montana employs 1,650 of them.
+The national number is projected to grow 2% from 2021 to 2031.
+In Montana, according to CareerOneStop, the U.S. Department of Labor’s job search website, the projected growth rate is twelve times that at 24% for Plumbers, Pipefitters, and Steamfitters and fifteen times higher than the national growth projection at 31% for Helpers of Pipelayers, Plumbers, Pipefitters, and Steamfitters.

 » Want to grow your plumbing business?
 Click here to get a demo.